whatwedo/docker-base-images/README.md

 RUN frankenphp validate --config /etc/frankenphp/Caddyfile --adapter caddyfile
 ```

 `/frankenphp-health` executes a bundled PHP script independently of the application and is used by the image health check.
-Hidden paths, PHP source variants, backups and dumps return 404.
+Hidden paths except `/.well-known/`, PHP source variants, backups and dumps return 404.
 Existing lowercase `.php` files execute; missing application paths fall back to `index.php`.

 Additional PHP configuration goes in `/etc/php/8.4/conf.d/*.ini`, shared by CLI and FrankenPHP; `FRANKENPHP_MEMORY_LIMIT` is applied on top for HTTP requests only.
 The ZTS packages also load `/etc/php-zts/conf.d`.
 Add extensions from the ZTS repository in a root build phase, for example: